 Other important Mobile SDK considerations:

-- Open-source SDK, downloadable for free through npm installers as well as from GitHub.
-No licensing required. - Requires you to develop and compile your apps in an external development environment (Xcode for iOS, Eclipse or similar for Android). - Development costs range from \$0 to \$1M or more, plus maintenance costs.
+- Access to open-source SDK, downloadable for free through npm installers and GitHub.
+No licensing required. - Requires you to develop and compile your apps in an external development environment (Xcode for iOS, Eclipse or similar for Android).